2018 HVAC SYSTEM RETROFIT

 During 2018 Lehigh's Facilities Services team also worked with Siemens to reprogram some HVAC control strategies used in laboratories at the STEPS building.
 These changes were aimed at reducing energy while improving occupant comfort and maintaining consistent indoor air quality.
 The strategies included reducing the number of air changes per hour and fume hood face velocities, and setting-back space temperatures when rooms are unoccupied.

 2018 LIGHT-EMITTING DIODE (LED) INSTALLATIONS AND LIGHTING CONTROLS

-Lehigh, like many other instituations, has been reducing energy usage (and greenhouse gas emissions) by replacing fluorescent light fixtures, bulbs, and ballasts with light-emitting diode (LED) fixtures, bulbs, and drivers.
+Lehigh, like many other institutions, has been reducing energy usage (and greenhouse gas emissions) by replacing fluorescent light fixtures, bulbs, and ballasts with light-emitting diode (LED) fixtures, bulbs, and drivers.
 This has been occurring for several years and it will continue for several more years.
-During calendar year 2018, the following buildings were partially or completly retrofitted with LEDs:
+During calendar year 2018, the following buildings were partially or completely retrofitted with LEDs:

 - Mudd Building